Jayasreev13/AI_SOLUTION_PRO_GPT/README.md

 # AI_SOLUTION_PRO_GPT
-This is a GPT-based AI Solution Pro Application
+This is a GPT-based AI Solution Pro Application developed to answer all about AI and the option of Flag is provided to save the response from the application.

 # Steps to deploy as an application